PaxIgnis/Game_Programming_CIS4820/readme.txt

 Gravity and collision detection have been implemented, there is no clipping with the collision detection.
 When a player collides with a wall, they will slide along it instead of stopping.

+Flying has been disabled, as per the spec.

 Program was tested on a Windows 10 WSL configuration.